chrisconlon/micro-metrics/README.md

 BC students should also checkout the [syllabus](syllabus.md).

-Much of the material was (graciously) forked from Chris Conlon's [micro-metrics](https://github.com/chrisconlon/micro-metrics) repo.
+Much of the material was (gratefully) forked from Chris Conlon's [micro-metrics](https://github.com/chrisconlon/micro-metrics) repo.

 It is based on some combination of
 - [Microeconometrics by Cameron and Trivedi](https://www.amazon.com/Microeconometrics-Methods-Applications-Colin-Cameron/dp/0521848059)